-Working in Oslo123RF
+Working in Oslo?

 Oslo is home to some of the most important business sectors in Norway.
 Not only is it a great location in terms of its close proximity to the sea, it also offers an excellent infrastructure.
-In this section, we would like to introduce you to the city’s most important sectors.
+In this section, we would like to introduce you to some of the city’s most important sectors.

 Research and Development

 Norway is considered one of the world’s leading information societies and has a highly developed mobile market.
-The Oslo region is a key location in the development of new information and communication technology products, due to the strong R&D environment and the unique expertise of Oslo’s workforce.
+The Oslo region is a key location in the development of new information and communication technology products, due to the strong R&D (research and development) environment and the unique expertise of Oslo’s workforce.
 Aside from new business start-ups which have settled in Oslo in recent years, many expats working in Oslo have found an occupation at international companies such as Google or Microsoft.